d1ddle/TextBookTools/README.md

 2. Re-run the python script, and all of the downloaded files will appear in the same folder the script is located in.

 > **Note: If no files appear, it is because the script could not find the requested URL.
-Look at the python shell and check the links printed work fine in your browser.**
+Look at the python shell and check the links printed work fine in your browser.** The script will end after failing thrice consecutively.

 ---